 Option Function Template If selected, opens a blank collection and then applies the selected collection template.
 Blank Collection If selected, opens a blank collection that does not contain any data.
 The new collection will use the same settings as the last saved collection of the same assay type.
 The current collection settings are automatically saved in a blank collection template in the current user's "Documents and Settings" folder on the local computer.
 These preferences are applied when a blank collection is created.
 User preferences are saved by assay type, with separate settings saved for DNA, RNA, Protein and Glycan assays.
 Current Collection Only enabled if a collection is currently opened.
 If selected, opens a blank collection and applies the settings from the currently open collection as a template.
 Assay Type Select the type of data files (DNA, Protein, RNA, Glycan, CZE, or gDNA) that can be imported into the collection.
 Only enabled if this is the first collection and no plates have been imported into the workspace.
 If a workspace already contains a collection, all new collections are the same type as the existing collections.
-(Protein, Glycan, and Protein Charge Variant assays are only supported on LabChip GXII or GXII Touch instruments.)
 Name Specifies the name of the new collection.